SheepTester/longer-tweets/_posts/2026-04-02-ucsd-study-spaces.md

 ---
 layout: post
-title: List of UCSD study spaces
+title: list of UCSD study spaces
 description: Geisel sucks, and there's so many other places to study on campus.
 I graduated so I no longer need to gatekeep these.
 date: 2026-04-02
 tags:
   - school
   - ucsd
 ---

+TODO: add preview image

 <style>
 .content img {